ashaw1270/ashaw1270.github.io/content/research/Alvin/index.md

 - Conducting research with Professor Alvin Jin in the field of topological deep learning
 - Analyzing changes in topological invariants (Betti numbers) across network layers and their effect on inversion ability in <span style="color: #64ffda;">[predictive coding networks](https://arxiv.org/abs/2202.09467)</span>, a type of invertible neural network
+- Developed extensive Python codebase implementing predictive coding networks in JAX and topological analysis using Ripser and NumPy/Scikit-learn
 - Presented findings at the <span style="color: #64ffda;">[Conference on Topological Data Analysis](https://zhengchao-wan.com/tda-conference-2025/index.html)</span> at the University of Missouri in November and preparing manuscript for submission